HavaleShreyash/Clive-For-Windows/README.md

         ```
         GEMINI_API_KEY=your_gemini_api_key_here
         ```
+    - OR run clv.py and you will be prompted to enter API

 ## Usage

-1. Run the `clive.py` script:
+1. Run the `clv.py` script:

     ```bash
-    python clive.py
+    python clv.py
     ```

 2. Enter a natural language command when prompted.
 For example:

     ```
-    Ask Clive (or 'ec2047' to quit): Make a new folder named 'project'
+    Ask Clive: Make a new folder named 'project'
     ```

 3. Clive will interpret the command, generate the corresponding command line command, and execute it on your system.